 Following World War II, leaders of veterans’ groups supported a change to make Nov.
 11 a time to honor all who had fought in various American wars, not just in World War I. The name was officially changed to Veterans Day by Act of Congress on May 24, 1954.

 Veterans are a treasured part of our community.
 They are our parents, grandparents, brothers, sisters, sons and daughters.
+It is important to remember that the day celebrates those who have served and are still serving in the military.
 We should be grateful to veterans every day for protecting the freedom that we too often take for granted.

 **The Hope Church Santa Arrival and Tree Lighting Ceremonywill be held on Saturday, November 27, from 6-7PM.
 There will be live music, hot chocolate and cider, crafts for kids, and even a visit from Santa!
 Visit meethope.org for more info.
 Everyone is invited to kick off the holiday season together!
 HOPE Church is located at 700 Cooper Rd in Voorhees.